How To Stop Game From Minimizing When Using Second Screen

-Fortunately, there are potential solutions that can permit gamers to freely interact with multiple monitors without minimizing the game window.
+Fortunately, there are potential solutions that can permit gamers to interact freely with multiple monitors without minimizing the game window.

 Here’s how you can stop the game from minimizing when using a second screen: